Strider-CD/strider/README.md

 - create or modify user interfaces within Strider.
 - so much more! just use your imagination!

-For more details check out the [introductory chapter of the Strider Book][book-intro]

 ## README Contents

 - [General requirements](#general-requirements)